MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Register-SPMTMigration.md

 ```

 ### -IncludeHiddenFiles
-If set to On, hidden system files will be migrated.
+If set to true, hidden system files will be migrated.
-By default, it is set to On.
+By default, it is set to true.

 ```yaml
 Type: Boolean